jobrouter/php-rest-client/docs/api/incident.rst

       Retrieve the step escalation date.

-      :returns ?\\DateTime: The date of the step escalation, or :php:`null`, if not defined.
+      :returns ?\\DateTimeInterface: The date of the step escalation, or :php:`null`, if not defined.

    .. php:method:: getSummary()